enhance-dev/enhance.dev/app/docs/md/unsorted/doc-callout-test.md

 ### note (default)

 Wouldn’t it be nice if you could author components like HTML pages?
-Well that’s what you get with Enhance single file components.
+Well that’s what you get with Enhance single-file components.

 </doc-callout>